bbhunter/brutas/README.md

 % pip install wordz
 ```

 The build process is automated and handled by the script located in the root of the project.
+You may want to keep the temporary files, sometimes they work pretty well on their own, so you don't have to launch the full attack.
 The following will produce `1-6-*.txt` passwords, as well as subdomains and basic HTTP lists:

 ```
 ~/brutas:% ./compile.sh